 - E-Verify the Return – Use Aadhaar OTP, net banking, or other verification methods to complete the process.

-2. Rectification Request for Specific Errors
+Correction Request for Specific Errors

 If the mistake in your ITR is related to an arithmetical error, incorrect details, or processing issue, you can submit a rectification request under Section 154 of the Income Tax Act.